kayasax/DiagnostIQ/CONTRIBUTING.md

-# Contributing to Azure AD Query Library
+# Contributing to DiagnosticIQ

-Thank you for your interest in contributing to the Azure AD Query Library!
+Thank you for your interest in contributing to DiagnosticIQ!
 This document provides guidelines and information for contributors.

 ## 🤝 How to Contribute